mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 ## Fast5 Files - A Brief History

 MinION data files are FAST5 files, and FAST5 files are fundamentally [HDF5 files](https://www.hdfgroup.org/HDF5/whatishdf5.html).
-HDF5 files are organized in a hierarchical, filesystem-like structure, with two primary object types: *groups* and *datasets*.
+HDF5 files are binary files organized in a hierarchical, filesystem-like structure, with two primary object types: *groups* and *datasets*.

-* Groups are container structures which can hold datasets and other groups
+* Groups are container structures that can hold datasets and other groups
 * Datasets are multidimensional arrays of data
-* Metadata is stored in the form of user-defined, named *attributes* attached to groups and datasets
+* *Attributes* are user-defined data structures attached to groups and datasets, providing extra information about the HDF5 object to which they are atached.

-HDF5 files are binary files with a hierarchical, filesystem-like data format.
-HDF5 supports a wide variety of data types in the same file, and the format is portable, extensible and [widely supported] (https://www.hdfgroup.org/products/hdf5_tools/SWSummarybyName.htm).
+HDF5 supports storage of a wide variety of data types in the same file, and the format is portable, extensible and [widely supported] (https://www.hdfgroup.org/products/hdf5_tools/SWSummarybyName.htm).

-Data inside HDF5 files are organised into a tree of container structures called Groups.
+In FAST5 files major data blocks like sequences are stored in datasets, while metadata are stored in group and dataset attributes.

 Oxford Nanopore are very bad at releasing official definitions of file formats and there is consequently a significant amount of guess work and exploration required to work out where all the data is inside ONT FAST5 files.